Skip to product information

 • Send to preferred e-reader and enjoy!

-Xavier Lowe sees me as more than a healer.
-He says I’m his mate.
-And once he recovers from his injuries, he’ll show me why this pack is worth fighting for.
+Except for Xavier.
+He’s known all along I was much more than a healer.
+I’m his mate.
+Once he recovers from his injuries, he’ll show me why the Sawtooth Pack is worth fighting for.
+Maybe he’ll even give me the storybook romance I’ve been dreaming about.

 Main Tropes